nilx/mt/README.txt

 # OVERVIEW

-mt19937ar.c contains the Mersenne Twister pseudo-random number generator, by Takuji Nishimura and Makoto Matsumoto.
+mt.c contains the Mersenne Twister pseudo-random number generator, by Takuji Nishimura and Makoto Matsumoto (mt19937ar.c).

 This geneator is fast and produces good pseudo-randomness.
 It has a very long period of 2^19937 − 1 and is k-distributed to 32-bit